Gramli/FileApi/README.md

 Example API allows to **upload/download files with .txt, .json, .csv, .xml, .yml extensions** and get collection of uploaded files.
 Also allow to **convert between json, xml, yml formats**.

+Two methods for downloading files are demonstrated:
+* Using the **GetFileAsync** extension method, which returns the file as a byte array.
+* Using the **GetJsonFileAsync** method, which returns the file inside a JSON object.
+The file is converted to a Base64 string to preserve encoding.

 # Menu
 * [Get Started](#get-started)
 * [Motivation](#motivation)